Stomp dance: Etiquette

 Participants and visitors to a stomp dance ground cannot be under the influence of alcohol or drugs.
 Depending upon the grounds, they cannot have partaken of either for a prescribed period of time before or after the dance.
 Photography is not allowed at ceremonial dances.
 The ceremonies are religious, and many participants do not feel comfortable discussing details with visitors that are not part of the tribe, particularly in regards to medicine.
 Pregnant or menstruating women do not enter the dance circle at ceremonial grounds.
 Depending on the ground, they may or may not touch medicine.

 Secular stomp dances

 During the off-season, stomp dances are sometimes performed indoors to avoid the winter cold.
 Some societies incorporate stomp dance into pow wows or as educational demonstrations.
 Caddos, Delaware, and other Woodland and Southern tribes have a secular or social stomp dance tradition.
 The Choctaw Nation of Oklahoma currently maintains non-ceremonial grounds for stomp dances and stickball.
 Chickasaws, on the other hand, maintain a ceremonial ground for stomp dances and stickball that doesn't use medicine.
-This is because, over the years of assimilation through American Indian boarding schools, much of the culture was beat out of the Chickasaws, leaving few medicine men left to doctor the ground (located at Kali Homma', near Allen, Oklahoma).
+This is because, over years of assimilation through American Indian boarding schools, there were few medicine men left to doctor the ground (located at Kali Homma', near Allen, Oklahoma).
 The Chickasaws host four dances at Kali Homma' each summer.
 They also celebrate Chickasaw Reunion here, which is a festival held in place of the busk ceremony held by Chickasaws until 1936.